Classical Combinatorial Optimization Scaling for Random Ising Models on 2D Heavy-Hex Graphs: Methods

 \begin{enumerate}[noitemsep] \item The cubic $ZZZ$ terms in the higher order Ising models are order-reduced by introducing auxiliary variables, and quadratic interactions with those auxiliary variables, that preserve the optimal solution(s) to the original problem.
 This order reduction is performed using the heuristic order reduction method in the Python 3 module \texttt{dimod}\footnote{\url{https://github.com/dwavesystems/dimod}}.
 This order reduction is deterministic meaning that the resulting linear and quadratic terms in the polynomial are always the same given the same set of parameters (and there is no random seed).
 There is a penalty weight parameter that must be tuned such that the optimal (globally minimum) solutions are preserved in the order-reduced problem.
 Setting this penalty weight optimally is computationally hard in general.
 In this case, we set the weights to a large positive value equal to the number of nodes in the heavy-hex graph since we have found that in general as long as the weight is sufficiently greater than the largest magnitude coefficient in the original polynomial, the optimal solutions are preserved.
-This order reduced polynomial contains only linear and quadratic terms - and in Gurobi is formulated as a binary Integer Quadratic Program (IQP), where the variable spins are converted to binary in the cost function as $2z_i-1$.
-Importantly, this technique introduces a large overhead of auxiliary variables, and is not very optimized. \item Formulate the polynomial as a binary Integer Linear Program, where the variable states of the optimization problem are first converted into binary states.
-The higher order terms are \emph{lifted} \cite{gu2000sequence, gomory1969some, wolsey1977valid, zemel1978lifting, gu1999lifted} into valid inequality constraint representations that do not use the higher order variable interactions directly, by using lower dimensional variable inequalities.
+There are very likely alternate order reduction techniques which do not require using a large penalty weight, however, order reduction methods are not the specific focus of this study and in particular this method empirically guarantees optimality in the tests we performed.
+This order reduced polynomial contains only linear and quadratic terms - and in Gurobi is formulated as a binary Integer Quadratic Program (IQP), where the binary variables (which are the variable types that Gurobi handles) are converted into spins via $2x_i-1$.
+Importantly, this technique introduces a large overhead of auxiliary variables, and in particular is not heavily optimized.
+More complex and tailored order reduction could certainly be applied to these types of higher order terms, but here we utilize general purpose heuristics that work efficiently. \item Formulate the polynomial as a binary Integer Linear Program (ILP), where the variable states of the optimization problem are first converted into binary states.
 In order to convert variable states from spins into binary, with the higher order terms, the Python 3 module \texttt{dimod} is also used, which introduces additional higher order terms.
-All higher order terms can then be represented as a linear program.
+The higher order terms are then \emph{linearized} \cite{ForresterHunt-Isaak2020, Padberg1989, Glover1975, SheraliSmith2007} into valid inequality constraint representations that do not use the higher order variable interactions directly, by using lower dimensional variable inequalities.
+An example is given below.
+All higher order terms can then be represented as a binary Integer Linear Program.
 This ILP formulation follows the same basic methods used in refs. \cite{tasseff2022emergingpotentialquantumannealing, dash2013notequboinstancesdefined}. \end{enumerate}